The Ultimate Guide to Bitcoin: What Is Bitcoin?

 Bank transfer or credit card payments are accepted by most exchanges.

-Buy Bitcoins in person
+Buy Bitcoin in person

 Use websites like Coin ATM Radar to help you find a Bitcoin ATM nearby.
 It is very similar to a regular ATM, except you trade cash for bitcoin.